ebrahimpichka/ebrahimpichka.github.io/_posts/2023-07-26-gat-paper-explained.md

 h_prime = torch.matmul(attention, h_transformed)
 ```

-Finally, the paper introduces the notion of **multi-head **attention, where the whole discussed operations are done through multiple parallel streams of operations, where the final result heads are either averaged or concatenated.
+Finally, the paper introduces the notion of **multi-head attention**, where the whole discussed operations are done through multiple parallel streams of operations, where the final result heads are either averaged or concatenated.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">